 ADR Film Recording

 Even though there have been advancements in ADR in film, it requires a great deal of work.
-ADR recording takes place in what are called ADR sessions in which an actor watches a scene over and over again, while listening to the original production track on headphones to help guide them.
+ADR recording takes place in what are called ADR sessions.
+This is where an actor watches a scene repeatedly while listening to the original production track to help guide them.
 They then re-perform each line to match the lip movement, wording and performance.

 This process can also be separated into Visual ADR and Audio ADR.
 Visual ADR is when the actor only watches their performance and re-records their lines, while Audio ADR refers to the actor only listening to their performance on headphones.